 “Caution in the direction of change”

 Pro-native, Churchill was on the “radical wing” of the Liberal Party, but even that wing had its prejudices.
 South Africa’s “large coloured population,” he said, “should enjoin greater caution in the direction of political change.”
 He favored “party government…upon racial lines.
 It is so at the Cape.”
-In the British Cape Colony, qualified blacks voted.12
+In the British Cape Colony, qualified whites and blacks could vote.

 Nothing more united South African whites, Churchill declared, than politicizing native Africans.
 In the war it was “a nameless crime on either side to set the black man on his fellow foe.”
 Racial difficulties also existed in the United States, he noted, where the black population was one in eight.
 In South Africa it was five in six.
 He also distinguished between aboriginal natives and “the immemorial civilisation of India and China.”

 Churchill had also to address the problem of Chinese coolies, indentured workers in the Rand goldmines.
 Each contracted to work three years, without their families, and strictly confined to worksites.
 In 1902-05, under Transvaal Governor Lord Milner, they were frequently flogged.
 The Liberals campaigned in 1906 against what they called “Chinese slavery.”
 Churchill abjured the term, since they were paid wages, not bought or sold, and free to return home.
-He famously quipped this could not be called slavery “without some risk of terminological inexactitude.”14
+He famously quipped this could not be called slavery “without some risk of terminological inexactitude.”

 The Liberal government tabled a motion to censure Milner for ill treatment of the Chinese.
 Milner responded by denouncing the Liberals, particularly their haste to grant self-government to the Boer-dominated Transvaal.
 Churchill deflected the censure motion but condemned “the flogging of Chinese coolies in breach of the law.”